Juicy sausages. Creamy mash. Onion marmalade? That's what makes this a comfort classic. Serve with green beans and oven-roasted carrots. Banging!

 Once cooked, drain and return to the pot to steam dry

-Dissolve the Kallo beef stock cube[s] in 250ml [500ml] boiled water, add the onion marmalade and mix until fully combined – this is your onion gravy stock
+Dissolve the chicken stock mix in 250ml [500ml] boiled water, add half [all] of the the fig relish and mix until fully combined – this is your gravy stock

 Once the onions are caramelised, add 1 tsp [2 tsp] flour to the pan and cook for 1 min, stirring until they're evenly coated in the flour